Overview | Bank failures | Taxpayer subsidies

 Taxpayer and central bank direct subsidies during banking crises

 So far, we have described how governments (taxpayers) subsidize banks on a daily basis by providing explicit and implicit guarantees to bail out failing banks.
 However, taxpayers bear additional costs during financial crises when governments actually transfer money to banks so that banks could meet their obligations to creditors and depositors.

 So how much it costs taxpayers to bail out failing banks?
 According to Curry and Shibut (2000), during the savings and loan crisis (S&L), 296 financial institutions with total assets of $125 billion were either closed or rescued from 1986 to 1989.
 In 1989, 747 additional thrifts with $394 billion were resolved.
 The S&L crisis had cost taxpayers $124 billion and the thrift industry another $29 billion.

 During the 2008 financial crisis the US Congress authorized $700 billion to the Troubled Asset Relief Program (TARP).
 In addition, the cumulative bailout commitment (asset purchases plus lending by the Federal Reserve) during 2007-2009 was $7.77 trillion (Bloomberg) and over $29 trillion according to Felkerson (2011).
-Initially, the Fed tried to conceal this information from the public, but later was forced to release it after Bloomberg sued.
+Initially, the Fed tried to conceal this information from the public, but later on was forced to release it after Bloomberg sued.

-The following graph, taken from Oxera (2011), provides an estimation of the average taxpayer subsidy of U.K. banks in the years following the recent banking crisis.
-The average state support in 2009 for the top 5 U.K. banks exceeded £100 billion, with the average per bank being around ?26 billion.
+Oxera (2011), provides an estimation of the average taxpayer subsidy of U.K. banks in the years following the recent banking crisis.
+The average state support in 2009 for the top 5 U.K. banks exceeded ?100 billion, with the average per bank being around ?26 billion.
 This is in addition to the ?56 the banks received in 2008.